jnel-221/jnelson/README.md

 2. External Content: the collapse plugin was used to reveal external content when the navigation toggler is clicked.
 3. Footer:  styling added to create a sticky footer, this styling was created referencing an example on getbootstrap.com.
 Custom colors and styling added.
 4. Portfolio:  The portfolio utilizes sub-rows, sub-columns, and additional CSS styling for uniform display of portfolio images.
 5. Contact Me: The contact me page utilizes Bootstrap form components for the name, email, and  message fields as well as submit button.
-Pseudo classe used to change color of submit button text upon hovering.
+Pseudo class used to change color of submit button text upon hovering.

 The following design resources were used:
 1. Google fonts: Fonts for all text except example text within form fields customized with two Google fonts.
 'Montserrat' was used for all headings and submit button.
 'Open-Sans' used for paragraphs, links, footer text and form field headings.